telerik/winforms-docs/gridview/exporting-data/export-to-pdf.md

 ## Events

 __HTMLCellFormating__ event: Since the the export process first renders RadGridView in XHTML format you can use the event which comes from ExportToHTML class: __HTMLCellFormatting__.
-It gives access to a single cell’s  html element that allows you to make additional formatting for every html cell related to the exported RadGridView:
+It gives access to a single cell  HTML element that allows you to make additional formatting for every HTML cell related to the exported RadGridView:

 ####  Handling the HTMLCellFormatting event